hlisdero/cargo-check-deadlock/README.md

 See the `rustup` documentation for more information: <https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file>

 The `settings.json` configures VS Code to instruct the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension to auto-discover the right toolchain.
-This proves extremely useful to get feedback on the types, compiler errors, etc. that result from working with the private crates of `rustc`.
+This proves extremely useful to get feedback on the types, compiler errors, etc. that appear when working with the private crates of `rustc`.

 As time goes on and the compiler internals change, the code will inevitably need changes to work again.

-**The current state of the repository compiles without warnings and with all tests passing with** `rustc 1.71.0-nightly (cca7ee581 2023-05-27)`
+**The current state of the repository compiles without warnings and with all tests passing with** `rustc 1.72.0-nightly (1c53407e8 2023-05-28)`

 ### Installation